Srinivas26k/ComicGenius-Pro/README.md

 ### ✨ Key Features

 - **Character Consistency**: Maintains exact character appearance across all panels using Gemini's advanced image understanding
-- **Multi-Panel Storytelling**: Create 3-5 panel comic strips with professional composition
+- **Sequential Storytelling**: Create 3-6 panel comic strips with proper narrative flow
 - **AI-Powered Generation**: Uses Gemini 2.5 Flash Image for intelligent comic creation
 - **Sketch to Comic**: Draw a simple character sketch and transform it into a professional comic character
-- **Dynamic Storytelling**: Generate engaging narratives with proper panel composition
-- **Speech Bubbles**: Automatic dialogue generation integrated into panels
+- **Story Script Input**: Paste your complete story or script for automatic panel generation
+- **Popup Viewer**: Click any panel to view it in a large popup with download option
 - **ZIP Export**: Download all panels in a single ZIP file
+- **Professional UI**: Sleek, modern interface inspired by professional creative software

 ### 🎯 Perfect For